Advanced Energy (AEIS)

 Businesses that maintain a cash surplus face reduced bankruptcy risk.

-12. Key Takeaways from Advanced Energy’s Q1 Results
+12. Key Takeaways from Advanced Energy’s Q3 Results

-We were impressed by Advanced Energy’s optimistic EPS guidance for next quarter, which blew past analysts’ expectations.
-We were also excited its adjusted operating income outperformed Wall Street’s estimates by a wide margin.
-Zooming out, we think this was a solid quarter.
-The stock traded up 4.5% to $101.96 immediately after reporting.
+We were impressed by how significantly Advanced Energy blew past analysts’ adjusted operating income expectations this quarter.
+We were also excited its revenue outperformed Wall Street’s estimates by a wide margin.
+On the other hand, its Semiconductor Equipment revenue missed.
+Overall, we think this was still a decent quarter with some key metrics above expectations.
+The stock traded up 12.2% to $219.03 immediately following the results.

 13. Is Now The Time To Buy Advanced Energy?

 We cheer for all companies making their customers lives easier, but in the case of Advanced Energy, we’ll be cheering from the sidelines.
-Although its revenue growth was solid over the last five years, it’s expected to deteriorate over the next 12 months and its diminishing returns show management's prior bets haven't worked out.
-And while the company’s projected EPS for the next year implies the company’s fundamentals will improve, the downside is its declining operating margin shows the business has become less efficient.
+For starters, its revenue growth was uninspiring over the last five years.
+And while its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its diminishing returns show management's prior bets haven't worked out.
+On top of that, its declining operating margin shows the business has become less efficient.

-Advanced Energy’s P/E ratio based on the next 12 months is 23.2x.
-At this valuation, there’s a lot of good news priced in - we think there are better stocks to buy right now.
+Advanced Energy’s P/E ratio based on the next 12 months is 27.7x.
+This valuation tells us a lot of optimism is priced in - we think other companies feature superior fundamentals at the moment.